jianer123/plotly.py/python/creating-and-updating-figures.md

     "data": [{"type": "bar",
               "x": [1, 2, 3],
               "y": [1, 3, 2]}],
-    "layout": {"title": {"text": "A Figure Specified By A Graph Object With A Dictionary"}}
+    "layout": {"self": {"text": "A Figure Specified By A Graph Object With A Dictionary"}}
 })

 fig = go.Figure(dict_of_fig)